Bones and All: Plot

 Using a phone book, Maren finds the home of her grandmother, Barbara, who had no prior knowledge of her existence.
-Barbara reveals that she and her husband adopted Janelle at birth and that Janelle has since voluntarily committed herself to a psychiatric hospital in Fergus Falls, Minnesota.
+Barbara reveals that she and her husband adopted Janelle at birth after she was abandoned behind a police station, and that Janelle has since voluntarily committed herself to a psychiatric hospital in Fergus Falls, Minnesota.

 Maren meets Janelle, who has eaten her own hands.
 She reads a letter Janelle wrote to her, which concludes with the belief that Maren would be better off dead.
 Janelle attacks her, but a nurse restrains her.
 Maren confronts Lee about his decisions, then runs away while he is asleep in the car at a gas station.
 She is eventually approached by Sully, who has been following her.
 She reprimands him, causing him to storm off in anger.
 Once Lee realizes Maren is gone, he decides to return home.

 After a while, Maren returns to Kentucky.
 While there, she runs into Kayla, who tells her that on the night their alcoholic and abusive father disappeared, he beat his two children and disappeared while Kayla ran to find the police.
 Initially considered the prime suspect, Lee was cleared of involvement when the blood on him was proven to be his own.

 After Maren reunites with Lee, they rekindle their relationship and travel west.
 Lee reveals to Maren that his father also ate people, bit his son during their fight, and that Lee eventually fed on him.
-Maren declares her love for Lee, and the two decide to attempt a normal life together.
+Maren declares her love for Lee, and the two decide to attempt to live a normal life together.

 Sometime later, the couple is living in Ann Arbor, Michigan, where Maren works at a college bookstore.
-She returns home one day to find Sully has broken into her apartment and is taunting her with a knife.
+She returns home one day to find Sully has broken into their apartment, and he forces himself on to her and taunts her with a knife.
 After Lee returns, the pair manage to kill Sully, but Lee is fatally wounded in the struggle.
 While searching Sully's purse, Maren finds strands of Kayla's hair and realizes she was Sully's last victim.
 Lee expresses his wish for Maren to eat him, "bones and all”, which she reluctantly does.